Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

-with $R$ the Riemannian curvature operator and $F_A$ the curvature of the connection $A$.
-Since $\Delta_{\delbar} a=0$, and since by Theorem~\ref{thm:asympt} the metric on $M_{\theta}$ is ALE of order $4$ and the curvature $F_A$ decays like $r^{-4}$, it follows that there exist positive constants $c,\tau >0$ so that on $U$ we have
+with ${\rm Riem}$ the Riemannian curvature and $F_A$ the curvature of the connection $A$.
+Because~$\Delta_{\delbar_A} a=0$ and since by hypothesis of Lemma~\ref{lem:vanishing} the metric on $M_{\theta}$ is ALE and the connection~$A$ is asymptotically f\/lat, there exist constants $c,\beta>0$ so that on~$U$ we have